 Baby Talk: Understanding Your Baby

-Even as an infant, your new baby’s sounds can tell you a lot about what’s going on in his world.
-Wondering what "goo" and “gaa" mean?
+Even as an infant, your baby's sounds can tell you a lot about what's going on in his little world.
+Talking to your newborn can help you understand these early vocalizations.
+Wondering what "goo" and "gaa" mean?

-1 month After spending approximately nine months in a calm environment, your new baby is probably startled by all the new noises and sensations.
-His crying, quick movements and sighs can all mean that he’s experiencing something new.
-They can also help you better understand when he is hungry or tired.
+After spending around nine months in a peaceful environment, your baby might be surprised by all the new sounds and sensations.
+At 1-month-old your little one's crying, quick movements, and even baby shrieking can all mean he's experiencing something new.
+They can also help you understand when he's hungry or tired.

-4 months At this age, your baby may begin imitating the noises he’s been hearing since birth.
-Listen for your baby to drop and raise the pitch of his voice when babbling, a sure sign that he is copying the inflection in your voice.
+At this 4 months, your baby may begin imitating the noises he's been hearing since birth.
+Some babies start even earlier; baby talking at 3 months isn't uncommon.
+If you've been wondering when do babies start mimicking sounds , now's the time to watch for those first babbles.
+Listen for your baby to drop and raise the pitch of his voice when babbling, a sure sign that he's copying the inflection in your voice.
 Encourage this by talking slowly and carefully to him as much as possible.

-6 to 8 months Your child may begin to crawl at this age.
+At 6 months, your child may begin to crawl at this age.
 You might notice him pointing at his toys while simultaneously babbling, a prime example of early communication.
-Some babies speak their first words at this stage, often “mama” or “dada”.
+Many parents ask, " what age do babies start talking ? " Some babies speak their first words at this stage, often "mama" or "dada."

 related baby tool